-- (1) Available water determinations for access licences with a share component that specifies the water source are to be expressed as either: - (a) a percentage of the share component for access licences where share components are specified as ML/year, or - (b) megalitres per unit share for access licences where share components are specified as a number of unit shares. - (2) The sum of available water determinations made for any access licence with a share component that specifies the water source must not, in any water year, exceed: - (a) 100% of the access licence share component or such lower amount that is determined in accordance with Division 4 of this Part, for all access licences where share components are specified as ML/year, or - (b) 1 ML per unit share of the access licence share component or such lower amount that is determined in accordance with Division 4 of this Part, for all access licences where share components are specified as a number of unit shares. - (3) (Repealed)
+- (1) Available water determinations for access licences with a share component that specifies the water source are to be expressed as either: - (a) a percentage of the share component for access licences where share components are specified as ML/year, or - (b) megalitres per unit share for access licences where share components are specified as a number of unit shares. - (2) The sum of available water determinations made for any access licence with a share component that specifies the water source must not, in any water year, exceed: - (a) 100% of the access licence share component for all access licences where share components are specified as ML/year, or - (b) 1 ML per unit share of the access licence share component for all access licences where share components are specified as a number of unit shares. - (3) (Repealed)